Justitia Center for Advanced Studies

 Three scholars will join us

 The »Justitia Center for Advanced Studies« is happy to announce its new post-doctoral fellows for the academic year 2022/23.
 They are excellent theorists, and we are delighted to welcome them.
 Justitia is a forum for political theorists and philosophers.
 It is generously funded by the Alfons and Gertrud Kassel-Stiftung and directed by Prof. Dr. Rainer Forst at the Goethe University of Frankfurt.
-From October 2022 to July 2023, the fellows, who reside at the Forschungskolleg Humanwissenschaften in Bad Homburg, will be part of the Frankfurt academic community, especially of the Normative Orders Research Network, and work on their individual research projects.
+From October 2022 to July 2023, the fellows, who reside at the Forschungskolleg Humanwissenschaften in Bad Homburg, will be part of the Frankfurt academic community, especially of the Normative Orders Research Centre, and work on their individual research projects.
 The Center also regularly holds research workshops, conferences, and seminars.

 Nojang Khatami received his PhD from the University of British Columbia in 2021 with a thesis on »Rewriting the People: Narrative, Exilic Thinking, and Democratic Agency beyond the West«.
 His current research project, »Aesthetics, Agency, and Democratic Imagination,« addresses the question of how practices of solidarity can be cultivated in societies characterized by deep diversity.
 To this end, Khatami engages with the political significance of artistic narratives in historical and contemporary manifestations and questions how they can impact our democratic imagination.
 According to him, aesthetic expressions in all cultures are significant markers of the ways in which we become aware of unjustifiable norms and respond to them through the practice of democratic action.
 Following his residency at the Forschungskolleg Humanwissenschaften, Khatami will take up the position of Assistant Professor in the Department of Political Science at Fordham University's Lincoln Center Campus in New York City.